raza23/pfwtfp-reading-object-oriented-code-atl-web-042219-gap/README.md

 5. Repeat steps 2-4 on the opaque code
 6. Continue through all opaque code until the end

-This works just fine for procedural code, but can we use it on object-oriented code as well?
+This works just fine for procedural code, but can we use it on Object-Oriented code as well?
 Yes!
-With a few notes.
-Since we've already gone through the process in detail, this time, we'll mainly focus on some of the differences to the process when approaching object-oriented code.

-In `lib`, there is an object-oriented game.
-Your task is to follow the process above to gain an understanding of the classes and their relationships.
-Then, using what've you've learned, fill in the methods founds in `answers.rb`.
+With a few modifications.

 ## Identify Where to Start

 When trying to understand procedural code, figuring out where to start takes a few quick steps:

-A. Find a method in which other methods are called.
+A. Find a method which calls other methods
 B. Check to see if this method is called in any _other_ method
 C. If true, repeat step B for the new method.
 If false, start process

-In object-oriented Ruby, the steps are slightly different.
-Instead of stand-alone methods, related methods and data are organized together.
-Its possible not all methods are relevant.
-Given a group of related `Class`es, however, its likely that there is some point in the code where primary actions _begin_.
-One key indicators is that `Class`es often setup of instance and/or class variables when first initialized.
-So to modify our steps, even starting from a random `Class`:

-A. Find a method within the `Class` in which other instance variables are setup.
-Often, this is `initialize`.
-B. Check to see if this `Class` is called in any _other_ `Class`es
-C. If true, repeat steps A and B for the new `Class`.
-If false, start process

-Many `Class`es in object-oriented programming serve a singular purpose - they may just be a way to store some specific piece data along with a few methods for accessing and changing that data.
-These are often secondary `Class`es - primarily used in other `Class`es and are typically easy to spot.
-Whatever 'parent' `Class` handles the application logic that utilizes these secondary `Class`es is likely the best place to start.
+The best place to start when trying to get a handle on Object-Oriented code is to find a place where an _instance_ has a method called.
+When we see `current_user.full_name` we can see that the _instance_, `current_user` is having its `full_name` method called.

+Next, we want to find where that _instance_ was created.
+We can use our editor's find previous of `current_user` to find the place where `current_user` was assigned or "instantiated."
+We should track back to find: `current_user = Person.new("Xena", "Warrior-Princess")`.
+Because _instances_ of `class`es are created with initial data that they manage ("instance data") we need to know what the _instance_ was "born" knowing.
+It's sometimes handy to write this down on a notepad or sticky note.

+Now let's find the `class`'s definition of the method e.g. `full_name`

 ## Identify Inputs and Outputs

-In code following standard Ruby `Class` syntax inputs will most often be found in the `initialize` method.
-Inputs, however, can be passed in to any method:
+In code following, standard Ruby `class` syntax inputs will most often be found in the `initialize` method.
+Inputs, however, can _also_ be passed in to any
+method:

 ```ruby
 class Person